NYULibraries/bobcat-redirects-response-samples/README.md

 * [bobcat\-redirects\-sampler](https://github.com/NYULibraries/bobcat-redirects-sampler) commit: [e5c2e128c8739fb78ade15f43aabdd6784480d30](https://github.com/NYULibraries/bobcat-redirects-sampler/tree/e5c2e128c8739fb78ade15f43aabdd6784480d30)

-## Test case group: libguides-succeedded-primo-ve
+## Test case group: libguides-succeeded-primo-ve

 The permalink paths that succeeded in the "libguides" test case group were sampled using https://bobcatdev.library.nyu.edu, which is not technically a `bobcat-redirects` instance, but in order to get the sample data quickly we treated it as such.